 The Lead and Copper Rule (LCR) was developed to control lead and copper levels by reducing water corrosivity in the water distribution system.
 All community and nontransient noncommunity water supplies (types of public water supplies) must meet the LCR requirements.
 The LCR establishes action levels (AL) for lead and copper based on a 90th percentile level of tap water samples.
 An AL exceedance is not a violation but triggers other requirements to minimize exposure to lead and copper in drinking water, including increased water quality parameter monitoring, corrosion control treatment, source water monitoring/treatment, public education, and lead service line replacement.

-Everyday ~196,000 customers on the City of Kalamazoo's Public Water Supply System receive an average of 38 million gallons (average maximum demand) of SAFE drinking water.
+Everyday ~196,000 customers on the City of Kalamazoo's Public Water Supply System receive an average of approximately 20 million gallons a day (mgd) of SAFE drinking water.
 Be assured, Kalamazoo's water carried through the water main distribution system is FREE OF LEAD CONCERNS.

-However, to reduce lead corrosion in old service lines (from the water main to the home/building), a proactive annual capital improvement program has been in place for over 30 years to replace lead service line piping and connections.
+However, to reduce lead corrosion in old service lines (between the water main pipe in the road to the home/building), a proactive annual capital improvement program has been in place for over 30 years to replace lead service line piping and connections.
 To provide even greater assurance to our customers, the City of Kalamazoo has a strategy to replace all lead water service lines.
-Thanks in part to the Kalamazoo Foundation for Excellence's generous contribution, and the State of Michigan grants, the City continues to increase the lead water service line replacements.
-From 2021 to 2023, the City replaced 2124 lead line services!
+Thanks in part to the Kalamazoo Foundation for Excellence's generous contribution, the State of Michigan Drinking Water State Revolving Fund funding and EPA funding, the City continues to increase the number of lead water service line replacements.
+The City has replaced 2,124 lead line services from 2021 to 2023

-In addition, the City has offered free lead and copper testing to customers for over 30 years; a service that is unique to most communities.
-In the case of a high lead result, customers are provided with a filter to remove lead at no charge, until the service line can be replaced.
-The City of Kalamazoo has also been working diligently with homeowners to identify lead services, and other lead sources during lead and copper sampling.
-This information informs customers of possible lead exposure and is used to verify and update City records.
-Many of these combined efforts go beyond state and federal requirements in order to provide a high level of customer service.
+The City of Kalamazoo has been working diligently with homeowners to identify lead service lines, and other lead sources during lead and copper sampling.
+This information informs customers about potential lead exposure and is used to verify and update City records.
+Many of these combined efforts go beyond state and federal requirements to provide a high level of customer service.

-It is important for private property owners to also take steps to reduce lead concentrations in their drinking water from lead corrosion by replacing lead-containing interior plumbing, fittings and fixtures.
+It is important for private property owners to take measures to reduce lead concentrations in their drinking water from lead corrosion by replacing lead-containing interior plumbing, fittings, and fixtures.

 Lead and Copper Program Resources